I come from a family that likes to be creative in the kitchen. I enjoy dreaming up new recipes, as well as putting a spin on old favorites.

 - 1 cup ranch dressing

-- Drain black olives and add them to the pasta mixture.
+- Drain the black olives and add them to the pasta mixture.
 Add the shredded cheese next, making sure the cheese is evenly spread throughout the mixture.
 Set pasta mixture aside for a moment.

 - This salad is good served over romaine or red leaf lettuce.
 Garnish the salad with sprigs of cilantro or some chopped green onion.